 Hint: you may need some unit conversions for this problem.
-One cubic meter of water has mass 1000 kilograms (think carefully, how many cubic meters are in one cubic kilometer).
-A common unit of electric energy is kilowatt-hour (kWh), $1 \text{ kWh} = 3.6 \cdot 10^6 \text{ J}.$ \5.
+One cubic meter contains 1000 kilograms of water (think carefully, how many cubic meters are in one cubic kilometer).
+A common unit of electric energy is kilowatt-hour (kWh), $1 \text{ kWh} = 3.6 \cdot 10^6 \text{ J}$ . \4.
 During the class we only discussed potential energy of small objects, for which their own size is much smaller than their elevation.
-In this problem you need to think one could generalize the concept of potential energy without the limitation that an object is small.
+In this problem you need to think how one could generalize the concept of potential energy without the limitation that an object is small.
 Find potential energy of a thin rod of mass m and length l which is placed vertically on the floor (height is measured from the floor).